 Should You Wear Your Promise Ring Daily?

+It depends.
 This is a decision best left between you and the person you’ve given a promise ring to wear.
 Some couples wear their matching promise rings all the time, while others choose to only wear their promise rings on special occasions.
 It’s a personal, individual choice that’s between you and the recipient.

 Is a Purity Ring the Same Thing as a Promise Ring?